Hyrlos/CoNoConcepts_ThomasGEORGES_LIRMM/readme.md

   - The changes related Code Diff

 **Outputs:**
-Two kind of feature representations:
+Two kinds of feature representations:
 - *Feature model*: a hierarchical diagram that visually illustrates the features, and their dependencies
 - *Feature role model*: a feature model hierarchized by roles